| name | ai-video-tools |

 Provider priority:

 - Native (highest priority).
-The browser's Web Speech API and desktop macOS SFSpeech capture run during recording and save results via
+The browser's Web Speech API, desktop local Whisper/macOS SFSpeech when available, and desktop Web Speech fallback on non-mac run during recording and save results via

 save-browser-transcript.
-This gives an instant transcript with no API key.
+This gives an instant transcript with no API key when the local/browser recognizer is available.
 When request-transcript runs afterward, it preserves the ready native transcript and only falls back to a cloud provider if native text is missing.

 - Cloud fallback — Builder.io managed (Gemini).
 When a Builder account is connected (